 The airspace of the North Atlantic which links Europe and North America is the busiest oceanic airspace in the world.
-In 2012 approximately 460,000 flights crossed the North Atlantic.
+In 2017 approximately 730,000 flights crossed the North Atlantic (ref NAT SPG/54 - WP/08 - OUTCOMES OF NAT EFFG/33 AND NAT EFFG/34).
 For the most part in the North Atlantic, Direct Controller Pilot Communications (DCPC) and ATS Surveillance are unavailable.
 Aircraft separation assurance and hence safety are nevertheless ensured by demanding the highest standards of horizontal and vertical navigation performance/accuracy and of operating discipline.